2008 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Nargis

 In late April, the Intertropical Convergence Zone became very active over the Bay of Bengal and later spawned a low-pressure area on April 26.
-Accompanied by low wind shear, favorable outflow, and over an area of high sea surface temperatures, the system consolidated into a depression the following day.
+Being in an environment with low wind shear, favorable outflow, and high sea surface temperatures, the system would consolidate into a depression the following day.
 Tracking slowly westward, the depression intensified, becoming Cyclonic Storm Nargis on April 28.
-That day, steering currents weakened, causing the system to become nearly stationary before a trough influenced more northeasterly, and later easterly, movement.
-On April 29, the system attained hurricane-force winds.
-Hours before striking southern Myanmar on May 2, Nargis attained its peak intensity with winds of 165 km/h and an estimated central pressure of 962 mbar (hPa; 962 mbar).
-The JTWC estimated the system to have been somewhat stronger, attaining one-minute sustained winds of 215 km/h.
-Once onshore, the system gradually weakened and dissipated early on May 4.
+That day, steering currents weakened, causing the system to become nearly stationary before a trough caused it to move northeasterly, and later easterly.
+Hours before striking southern Myanmar on May 2, Nargis would attain its peak intensity with winds of 165 km/h and an estimated central pressure of 962 mbar (hPa; 962 mbar).
+The JTWC estimated the system to be stronger, attaining one-minute sustained winds of 215 km/h.
+Once inland, the system gradually weakened and dissipated early on May 4.